Wisdom Agblexo

 Wisdom Agblexo (born 11 November 1986, in Tema) is a Ghanaian footballer, playing for Sime Darby F.C. in Malaysia.

 Career

 Agblexo left after one and a half-year El-Olympi, he signed on 4 July 2008 a three years contract with Lierse S.K.
-He has moved from his club Lierse S.K. to help Lierse S.K's sister club Wadi Degla Sporting Club fight for promotion to Egyptian Premisership.
+He has moved from his club Lierse S.K. to help Lierse S.K's sister club Wadi Degla Sporting Club fight for promotion to Egyptian Premiership.